Computable classifications of continuous, transducer, and regular functions: Background on regular functions

 \subsection{Representing the real numbers}

 We now address the elephant in the room - the issue of representing real numbers.
-Our task is to study the automatic real analysis of functions in $C[0,1]$.
+Our task is to study the automatic real analysis of continuous real-valued functions.
 In order to avoid having to represent the sign and the integer part of a real number we will focus only on functions of the form $f\colon [0,1]\rightarrow [0,1]$.
-This is only a matter of convenience as any $f\in C[0,1]$ can have its range scaled down.
 Since we only work with a finite alphabet it is natural to represent real numbers by considering surjective functions $j: k^\omega\rightarrow [0,1]$, where $k^\omega$ is a compact subset of the Baire space.